H-1-K-1/Hikichan/README.md

-vichan - A lightweight and full featured PHP imageboard.
+Hikichan - A lightweight and full featured PHP imageboard derived from Vichan and Tinyboard, focused on scalability, more features, and bug fixes.
 ========================================================

 **Please do not contact Fredrick Brennan in regards to vichan issues.**